 top of page

 In certain countries, "Hospice" is used to distinguish home care services from hospital services, or volunteer-based services provided in the community from services provided by a specialised team in a hospital (Palliative Care Department/Unit).
 However, the principles of care are and should be the same.
+The "modern hospice movement" started in the 60's in England, and in 1973, the term "Palliative Care" was coined in Canada.
+"Palliative Care" is the preferred term for healthcare professionals particularly since it became a medical specialty in many countries.

 HISTORY & DEVELOPMENT OF COMMUNITY HOSPICE CARE IN MALAYSIA